pnpm/pnpm.io/docs/hooks.md

 Allows to mutate every dependency's `package.json`.
 An example of a `pnpmfile.js` that changes the dependencies field of a dependency:
+You will need to delete the `shrinkwrap.yaml` if you have already resolved the dependency you want change.

 ```js
 module.exports = {